 There are no at-home subject tests, so you can only take them at specified GRE Subject Test locations, which are laid out on the ETS website.
 On top of that, these exams are only offered 3 times each year: usually in September, October, and April.

 For 2020-2021, the September and October dates for the GRE subject exams were cancelled, leaving the April date as the only time available for you to take one of these tests.
-Be sure to register for this exam early if you have to take it, as seats will probably be very limited.
+Make sure to keep an eye on ETS’ calendar for any future changes.

 If you have an idea of what version of the GRE you want to take and what date will work best for you, your next step is registering for the exam through the ETS.